qdrant/landing_page/qdrant-landing/content/articles/neural-search-tutorial.md

 )
 ```

-Now we have vectors, uploaded to the vector search engine.
+Now we have vectors uploaded to the vector search engine.
-On the next step we will learn how to actually search for closest vectors.
+In the next step, we will learn how to actually search for the closest vectors.

-The full code for this step could be found [here](https://github.com/qdrant/qdrant_demo/blob/master/qdrant_demo/init_collection_startups.py).
+The full code for this step can be found [here](https://github.com/qdrant/qdrant_demo/blob/master/qdrant_demo/init_collection_startups.py).

-### Make a search API
+### Step 4: Make a search API

 Now that all the preparations are complete, let's start building a neural search class.